 A simple wild foraged herbal tea, spruce tea can be enjoyed year round, and is a great natural source of Vitamin C. Learn how to identify various evergreen trees, and how to use them in teas with this simple guide.

-It's an aspect of cooking that seems to have been forgotten along the path to modernization, yet it plays such in important role in food security for so many different cultures and communities worldwide.
+It's an aspect of cooking that seems to have been forgotten along the path to modernization, yet it plays such an important role in food security for so many different cultures and communities worldwide.
 With new types of fruits, vegetables, and other plants being hybridized and created through horticulture every year, it's easy to forget about the edible plants growing right in your own backyard.
 This spruce tea recipe is an ideal example of using what the natural world provides for us right at home.

 Conifer Trees As Food